 Do you reminisce about the days when filling the sales funnel was as simple as taking out a few PPC campaigns and sitting back to watch the dollars roll in?
 These days, digital marketing is far more complex.
 So, what are you missing?
 How do you turn your marketing frown upside down, and create an effective strategy in 2019?

 Whether you’re a small business owner or high-level marketing executive, you’ll almost certainly have heard the term ‘inbound marketing’.
-A key part of any successful digital marketing strategy, inbound marketing is the most essential marketing tool in 2019, according to over 60% of marketers surveyed by Hubspot.
+A key part of any successful digital marketing strategy, inbound marketing provides the highest quality leads, according to 60% of marketers surveyed by Hubspot.
 Why?
 Read on.

 The ever-shifting landscape of digital marketing